A Just Future, Appendix C

 Leland Scholars Program (LSP) (established 2012)

-Number of Student Participants80 students
+Number of Student ParticipantsUnconfirmed.

 STEM CourseYes.
 Two credit-bearing elective STEM courses:

-(2)Exploring Research and Problem-Solving Across the Science (elective)
+(2)Exploring Research and Problem-Solving Across the Science

 1 unit per course.
 Does not satisfy general education requirements.